 When the backup is complete, return to the Automate tab and enable the Auto backup before every update feature:

-Note: Automate Managed Backups is a separate service from our standard Managed Backups.
+Automate Managed Backups work separately from our standard Managed Backups but they will still use your WPMU DEV Cloud storage.
 Automate backups are always set to keep 3 backups before removing the oldest one from the archives (this can not be changed).
 This limit does not interfere with your regular Managed Backups limit in any way and these backups will appear as “full_backup-xxxxxxx-automated-xxxx.zip” in your Backups tab while standard Managed Backups are displayed as “full_backup-xxxxxxx-full-xxxx.zip”.

-Perform safe Upgrade check will scan your site after every update, checking if your site is down (using Uptime monitoring) and will present you with any visual changes on your Home Page (these visual changes will be sent to your email and shown under the Activity tab).
+Perform safe Upgrade check will scan your site after every update, checking if your site is down (using Uptime monitoring) and will present you with any visual changes on your selected pages (these visual changes will be sent to your email and shown under the Activity tab).

 To quickly explain the Update procedure, Automate checks your site every 3 hours and when an update is detected: